QuantEcon/lecture-python-advanced.myst/lectures/cons_news.md

 \end{aligned}
 $$

-These formulas agree with outcomes from the Python programs to be reported below using state-space representations and dynamic programming.
+These formulas agree with outcomes from  Python programs below that deploy  state-space representations and dynamic programming.

-Evidently the two consumers behave differently though they receive exactly the same histories of nonfinancial income.
+Evidently, although they receive exactly the same histories of nonfinancial incomethe two consumers behave differently.

-The consumer with information associated with representation {eq}`eqn_1` responds to each shock $\epsilon_{t+1}$ by leaving his consumption unaltered and **saving** all of $\epsilon_{t+1}$ in anticipation of the permanently increased taxes that he will bear in order to service the  permanent interest payments on the risk-free
+The better informedconsumer who has the  information sets  associated with representation {eq}`eqn_1` responds to each shock $\epsilon_{t+1}$ by leaving his consumption unaltered and **saving** all of $\epsilon_{t+1}$ in anticipation of the permanently increased taxes that he will bear in order to service the  permanent interest payments on the risk-free